Blogs

 Jain Pav Bhaji Recipe

-• Jain food culture is highly meticulous.
-But, did you know apart from not consuming non-vegetarian foods, the Jains also stay away from vegetables which grow under the ground like potatoes, onions and garlic?
+Jain food culture is highly meticulous.
+But, did you know apart from not consuming non-vegetarian foods, the Jains also stay away from vegetables that grow under the ground like potatoes, onions, and garlic?
 Read on to find out more.

 In 2021, it was found that 92% of self-identified Jains in India adhered to some type of vegetarian diet and another 5% tried to follow a mostly vegetarian diet by abstaining from eating certain kinds of meat and/or from eating meat on specific days.